saltstack/salt/doc/ref/configuration/logging/index.rst

 Default: ``[%(levelname)-8s] %(message)s``

 The format of the console logging messages.
-All standard python logging :ref:`LogRecord attributes <python2:logrecord-attributes>` can be used.
+All standard python logging :py:class:`~logging.LogRecord` attributes can be used.
 Salt also provides these custom LogRecord attributes to colorize console log output:

 .. code-block:: python